ANFPP: Giving Aboriginal and Torres Strait Islander Children a Better Start in Life

 - In 2015-16, 50 percent of infants in the program continued to breastfeed at six months of age, compared to the Australian average of only 15 percent; and

-- The alcohol consumption rates of pregnant women in the program are very low.
+- The alcohol consumption rates of pregnant women in the program were very low.

-While the program is based on the success of similar programs in the U.S. and Canada, using it to help Australia’s most disadvantaged people is groundbreaking.
+While the program is based on the success of similar programs in the United States and Canada, using it to help Australia’s most disadvantaged people was groundbreaking.